tim-br/Design_Patterns/README.md

-I'm want to read as much as I can about design patterns and I'm collecting everything I find and implementing them in a few languages.
+I want to read as much as I can about design patterns and I'm collecting everything I find and implementing them in a few languages.

 Since I'm currently learning Javascript, most of the examples are in javascript, many of them coming from the book by Addy Osmani, Learning Javascript Design Patterns.